michael-garciaperez/DSC180A-Methodology-5/README.md

      ```

 5. **Acquire Data:**
    - Navigate to [the provided URL](https://grouplens.org/datasets/movielens/1m/) and download the data.
-Place both .csv files in the same folder as the notebook.
+Place both the movies.dat and ratings.dat files in the same folder as the notebook.
    - Navigate to [the provided URL](https://figshare.com/articles/dataset/U_S_movies_with_gender-disambiguated_actors_directors_and_producers/4967876) and download the data.
-Place both .csv files in the same folder as the notebook.
+Place the directors.json file in the same folder as the notebook.
    - Navigate to [the provided URL](https://datasets.imdbws.com/) and download the title.basics.tsv.gz file.
-Place both .csv files in the same folder as the notebook.
+Place the file in the same folder as the notebook.

 6. **Launch Jupyter Notebook:**
    - Start Jupyter Lab within the conda environment: